northeastern-rc/rc-public-documentation/docs/source/software/modules.md

 (using-module)=

 # Using Module

 ::::{sidebar}
 :::{note}
 Some modules conflict, resulting in the software behaving differently than expected.
-Also, if there are multiple software versions, and you load more than one version of the software, only the latest version will be used.
-Use `module list` to view the modules loaded in your path.
+Also, if there are multiple software versions and you load more than one version of the software, only the latest version will be used.
+Use `module list` to view the modules loaded into your path.
 :::
 ::::

 The 'modules' tool is widely used for managing application environments on High-Performance Computing (HPC) systems.
 This page will provide an overview of 'modules', instructions on using them, best practices, use cases, and more.

-The module system on the cluster includes many commonly used scientific software packages that you can load in your path when you need it and unload it when you no longer need it.
-In essence, 'modules' handles environment variables like `PATH` and `LD_LIBRARY_PATH` to avoid conflicts between different software applications.
+The module system on the cluster includes many commonly used scientific software packages that you can load into your path when you need them and unload when you no longer need them.
+In essence, 'modules' handle environment variables like `PATH` and `LD_LIBRARY_PATH` to avoid conflicts between software applications.

 Use the `module avail` command to show a list of the most currently available software on the cluster.